 A lifestyle lift is another name for a mini lift and...

 The traditional (comprehensive) face/neck lift is a full facial rejuvenation involving the cheeks, jowls, neck fat, and anterior platysmal bands.
 The comprehensive face/neck lift is a three-hour operation that tightens muscles in the face, the front, and back portion of the neck while removing fat both above and below the platysmal muscle in the neck.
+This is what we perform in our office/ surgery Center practice

 A comprehensive full face/neck lift is not done in a lunchtime, one-hour mini lift surgery.